Automatic Nodule Detection 2009

 How does it work?

 On this website, teams can register to participate in the study.
 After registration, they can download an example dataset of 5 annotated scans and a test set of 50 scans without annotations.
-Results of CAD systems on those test scans, consisting of a list of locations in the scans and a degree of suspicion that this location is a nodule, can be submitted.
-The submitted results will be processed and immediately published on-line on the results page.
+Results of CAD systems on those test scans, consisting of a list of locations in the scans and a degree of suspicion that this location is a nodule, could be submitted.
+The submitted results were processed and are published on the results page.

-A special session devoted to the ANODE09 study was held at the 2009 CAD Conference of SPIE Medical Imaging and a joint paper with the first results of the study has been accepted by Medical Image Analysis:
+A special session devoted to the ANODE09 study was held at the 2009 CAD Conference of SPIE Medical Imaging and a joint paper with the first results of the study was published in Medical Image Analysis: